dean0x7d/pybinding/docs/advanced/kwant.rst

 ===================

-`Kwant <http://kwant-project.org/>`_ is a Python package for numerical tight-binding similar to Pybinding, but it's specialized for transport calculations.
-Since the two packages work with the same kind of Hamiltonian matrices, it's possible to build a model in Pybinding and use Kwant to compute the transport properties.
-The advantage for Pybinding users is access to Kwant's transport solvers in addition to Pybinding's builtin :ref:`computational routines <compute_api>`.
-The advantage for Kwant users is the much faster system build times made possible by Pybinding's model builder -- see the :doc:`/benchmarks/index`.
+`Kwant <http://kwant-project.org/>`_ is a Python package for numerical tight-binding similar to pybinding, but it's specialized for transport calculations.
+Since the two packages work with the same kind of Hamiltonian matrices, it's possible to build a model in pybinding and use Kwant to compute the transport properties.
+The advantage for pybinding users is access to Kwant's transport solvers in addition to pybinding's builtin :ref:`computational routines <compute_api>`.
+The advantage for Kwant users is the much faster system build times made possible by pybinding's model builder -- see the :doc:`/benchmarks/index`.

 .. only:: html